pankajrajput20/ccv.html/README.md

-This is the simple resume making files using Html and CSS.
+This is a simple resume made with the html and css.